zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 when asked if he had ever smoked marijuana, that ye s, he had, but he “didn’t inhale” – that is, he didn’t put the marijuana smok e into his lungs.
 We love politicians.

 Anyway, the nurse says that Bruce is going to be in haling a certain kind of gas which is a general anesthetic and getting an “intra venous muscle relaxant.”
-“Intravenous” (intravenous) refers to something goi ng through your veins, which is a part of your body that carries blood.
+“Intravenous” (intravenous) refers to something going through your veins, which is a part of your body that carries blood.
 “Muscles ,” of course, are those parts of your body that move your body parts, your bones, ba ck and forth.
 A “relaxant” (relaxant) is something that relaxes you, make your  muscles loose and, we would say, “limp” (limp), which is the opposite of “firm. ”

 So an “intravenous muscle relaxant” is basically an  injection – that is, something that is put into your body with something called a “needle” (needle).
 A “needle” is a small thin metal tube, basically, that goes into your skin so that drugs can be put into your body.